Agent8 GameServer SDK

 }

-Important: Do not use \`setInterval\` or \`setTimeout\` in server.js - you must use room ticks instead.
+Important: Do not use `setInterval` or `setTimeout` in server code - you must use room ticks instead.

 1. Room Public State